wp-plugins/robo-gallery/readme.txt

 = How many thumbnails hover effects gallery has? =

 Gallery have 15 hover animation effects, which could be combined with additional custom options

+= How to rotate uploaded gallery image? =

+When you open gallery images manager you'll find there image edit mode where you can rotate source image

 = Do you have fade effect for the thumbnails hover? =